-The Bay Area Headquarters Authority has taken up residence in the heart of San Francisco’s up and coming Rincon Hill neighborhood.
-A former World War II tank assembly plant turned U.S. Postal Service facility serves as the headquarters of MTC, Association of Bay Area Governments and the Bay Area Air Quality Management District.
+The Bay Area Headquarters Authority has taken up residence in the heart of San Francisco’s Rincon Hill neighborhood.
+The facility serves as the headquarters of MTC, Association of Bay Area Governments and the Bay Area Air Quality Management District.
+Prior to that, the building was home to a World War II tank assembly plant and a U.S. Postal Service facility.
 The building houses a vital new center for regional collaboration of transportation planning, financing and coordinating for the nine-county San Francisco Bay Area.

 General Contractor – McCarthy Building Companies